ChangWynn/TypeScript/11_function_return_types.md

 TypeScript differentiate a function that dont return anything and a function that return undefined.
 In the first case, the function return type is `void`

+`void` ignores the return type of the function

 ```typescript
 const add = (n1: number, n2: number):number => {
   return n1 + n2